hyperonecom/h1-cli/docs/firewall.md

 ## h1 firewall tag add

-Add a tag to firewall
+Add a tag to Firewall

 ### Syntax